 - The measurement of distances.
 When you can measure and what to look for.

-Battle College – A great resources to get an overview of a model or unit with additional thoughts on it’s use.
-Also look at 1d4Chan, which has many pages looking at the tactics of the various factions
+Battle College – This was a great resource to get an overview of a model or unit with additional thoughts on its use.